astanin/python-tabulate/README.md

 -   NumPy record arrays (names as columns)
 -   pandas.DataFrame

-Examples in this file use Python2.
-Tabulate supports Python3 too.
+Tabulate is a Python3 library.

 ### Headers